|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 During May 1942, one of the last B-26s reassembled at Hickam Field by the Hawaiian Air Depot (HAD).
 The stateside markings were over painted but retained the six U. S. star markings and "U. S. Army" on the bottom of both wings.
 The serial number, minus the first number "01424" was painted in yellow on both sides of the rear fuselage.
 Nicknamed "Satan's Playmate".

 During April 1942, the 18th Reconnaissance Squadron was redesignated 408th Bombardment Squadron.
-This B-26 was at Hickam Field waiting for two other B-26s to be ready for a ferry flight across the Pacific to Australia.
+This B-26 was at Hickam Field waiting for two other B-26s to be ready for a ferry flight across the Pacific bound for Australia.